OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/service-fabric/service-fabric-deploy-remove-applications-fabricclient.md

     serviceDescription.ServiceName = new Uri(serviceName);
     serviceDescription.ServiceTypeName = serviceType;

-    // Create the service instance.
-If the service is declared as a default service in the ApplicationManifest.xml,
+    // Create hello service instance.
+If hello service is declared as a default service in hello ApplicationManifest.xml,
-    // the service instance is already running and this call will fail. try
+    // hello service instance is already running and this call will fail. try
     {
         fabricClient.ServiceManager.CreateServiceAsync(serviceDescription).Wait();